mjacobsen4DFM/wp-api-co-author-plus-endpoints/docs/usage.md

          }
       ]
    }
-}
+}]
 ```
 ** Note:** If there are already guest-authors attached to the post, they will be returned too.
-The return is equivelant to `http://example.com/wp-json/co-authors/v1/posts/60946/author-posts`
+The return is equivalent to `http://example.com/wp-json/co-authors/v1/posts/60946/author-posts`

 ( FYI, the above author-term points to a real user with ID=45, as can be seen in the "description" )